codetheweb/interpain/README.md

 # interpain

-Automatically complain to your ISP (Comcast, CenturyLink, etc) about your internet speed and/or automatically log it to ThingSpeak
+Automatically complain to your ISP (Comcast, CenturyLink, etc) about your internet speed and/or automatically log it to ThingSpeak.

+More polished version of [pastebin.com/WMEh802V](http://pastebin.com/WMEh802V).

 ## Install